Syrian Refugee Resettlement Programme

 How can you help?

 We desperately need houses in the private rented sector so that we can help more families.
-If you have property available that you would like to rent to a refugee family please email Anne Forbes to discuss options.
+If you have property available that you would like to rent to a refugee family please email our resettlement team to discuss options.

 If you would like to get more involved in helping refugees to settle into our community and have time to offer, please contact Ashford Volunteer Centre on 01233 665535.

 We are always looking for donations of good quality furniture, clothing and toys for the families.
-If you have anything you would like to donate please email Anne Forbes.
+If you have anything you would like to donate please email our resettlement team.